 - Superior performance capabilities: Compared to Magento 1, Magento 2 runs on average 20% faster.
 Highly performant sites have been proven to create more sales and help sites rank better on search engines.

-– Streamlined Checkout Process: Magento 1 has a hefty six (6) steps, while Magento 2 offers a simple 2 step checkout process and a more special feature called Instant Purchase feature.
-With Instant Purchase, merchants can now offer returning customers a faster checkout experience by using previously-stored payment credentials and shipping information to skip checkout steps altogether, taking them to a confirmation purchase page.
+- Streamlined Checkout Process: Magento 1 has a hefty six (6) steps, while Magento 2 offers a simple 2 step checkout process and a more special feature called Instant Purchase feature.
+With Instant Purchase, merchants can now offer returning customers a faster checkout experience by using previously stored payment credentials and shipping information to skip checkout steps altogether, taking them to a confirmation purchase page.
 Sites with easier and quicker check-out will also improve customers’ shopping experience, therefore will increase sales.

-– Better Admin Interface: Perhaps the most significant pain point of Magento 1 was their admin interface, which was often touted as confusing for business users.
+- Better Admin Interface: Perhaps the most significant pain point of Magento 1 was its admin interface, which was often touted as confusing for business users.
 Non-technical users experienced a great deal of difficulty in navigating through the platform.
 Magento 2 introduced a cleaner user-friendly interface where users can easily and quickly find tools and add new product listings.

 - Mobile Friendly: A Magento 1 site could not deliver optimum performance on mobile devices.
 With 62 percent of customers making purchases via their smartphone, Magento 2 recognized this trend and made mobile responsiveness a priority on their platform.